Loading Patchies...

 Control Description

-BPM Set tempo (beats per minute).
+BPM Set tempo in beats per minute.
 Default: 120.
-Persisted across sessions.
+Patchies saves it across sessions.

-Time Display Shows current position.
-Click to toggle formats (see below).
+Time Display Show the current position.
+Click to change format.
 Double-click to edit and seek.

-DSP Toggle audio processing.
-Red when DSP is off (AudioContext suspended).
+DSP Enable or disable audio processing.
+Red means DSP is off and the AudioContext is suspended.

-Timeline Toggle the timeline viewer.
-Icon highlights when timeline is visible.
+Timeline Show or hide the timeline viewer.
+The icon highlights when it is visible.

 Time Display Formats

-Click the time display to cycle through formats:
+Click the time display to cycle through these formats:

-Double-click to edit the value and seek to a specific time.
+Double-click the display to edit its value and seek to a specific time.

 DSP vs Volume

-• DSP Off suspends the AudioContext entirely — no audio processing happens
+• DSP Off suspends the AudioContext.
+No audio processing occurs.

-• Mute/Volume controls the output level but audio still processes in the background
+• Mute/Volume controls the output level.
+Audio processing continues in the background.

-When DSP is off and you press Play, visuals advance but audio remains silent.
+When DSP is off, pressing Play advances visuals but keeps audio silent.

 How Sync Works